-- o Work in partnership with parents/carers and pupils
+- Work in partnership with parents/carers and pupils;

-- Use assessment tools and materials
+- Use assessment tools and materials;

-- Use observations
+- Use observations;

-- o Consult with relevant external agencies
+- Consult with relevant external agencies.

-Where a pupil is identified as having a special educational need we follow a graduated approach which takes the form of Assess, Plan, Do, Review.
+Where a pupil is identified as having SEN, we follow a graduated approach which takes the form of Assess, Plan, Do, Review.
 This means that we will:

-- Assess a child's special educational needs.
-This would include assessment by the teachers supported by the SENCO.
+- Assess a child's SEN. This would include assessment by the teachers supported by the SENDCo.
 This may include observations and assessments carried out by external agencies. - Plan the provision to meet your child's aspirations, needs and agreed outcomes.
-Additional or different provision is planned by the class teacher with support from the SENCO and external advice.
-Outcomes are discussed and agreed at one planning meetings with parents/carers and the child (where appropriate). - Do what we planned.
+Additional or different provision is planned by the class teacher with support from the SENDCo and external advice.
+Outcomes are discussed and agreed at One Planning meetings with parents/carers and the child (where appropriate). - Do what we planned.
 We put the provision in place to meet those outcomes.
 This may be strategies we have agreed to use in the classroom or interventions that will take place during the day. - Review the support and progress.
 The impact of any strategies or interventions is reviewed with teachers, parents/carers and the child, looking at progress towards targets and next steps.

-As part of this process every child with SEN will have a one plan that describes the child's strengths, needs, outcomes and provision to meet those needs.
+As part of this process, every child with SEN will have a One Plan that describes the child's strengths, needs, outcomes and provision to meet those needs.
 Parents/carers and child's views are integral to this process and this is reviewed termly.

-A small percentage of children with significant and/or complex needs may require an assessment that could lead to an Education, Health and Care Plan.
-An EHC needs assessment would be carried out where the current levels of support and intervention are not leading to improved progress for the child and where further support might be needed to ensure the needs of an individual child are fully met.
+A small percentage of children with significant and/or complex needs may require an assessment that could lead to an Education, Health and Care Plan (EHCP).
+An EHC needs assessment would be carried out where the current levels of support and intervention are not leading to improved progress for the child, and where further support might be needed to ensure the needs of an individual child are fully met.

-Education, Health and Care Plans (EHCPs) are reviewed annually in addition to the termly one plan meetings.
+EHCPs are reviewed annually in addition to the termly One Plan meetings.